MMcBerry-bit/ai-chatbot-project/docs/PRIVACY_POLICY.md

 ### Security Measures
 - All API communications use HTTPS encryption
+- Passwords are hashed using SHA-256 encryption
+- User data is isolated per account for privacy
-- GitHub tokens are stored securely on your local device
+- Authentication tokens stored securely on your local device
 - No personal data is transmitted to our servers

 ## Data Sharing